Salem City Municipal Corporation: Salem Smart City

 The Mission is operated as a Centrally Sponsored Scheme.
 Central Government will give financial support to the extent of Rs.
 48,000 crores over 5 years i.e. on an average Rs.100 crore per city per year.
 An equal amount on a matching basis is to be provided by the State/ULB.
 Additional resources are to be raised through convergence, from ULBs’ own funds, grants under Finance Commission, innovative finance mechanisms such as Municipal Bonds, other government programs and borrowings.
 Emphasis has been given on the participation of private sector through Public Private Partnerships (PPP).
 Citizens’ aspirations were captured in the Smart City Proposals (SCPs) prepared by the selected cities.
 Aggregated at the national level, these proposals contained more than 5,000 projects worth over Rs.
 2,00,000 crores, of which 45 percent is to be funded through Mission grants, 21 percent through convergence, 21 percent through PPP and rest from other sources.

 Salem metropolitan area

-The Salem Metropolitan Area is the 56th most populous metropolitan area in India.
-It is the fifth most populous metropolitan area in Tamil Nadu, only after Chennai, Coimbatore and Madurai.
+The Salem Metropolitan Area is the 16th most populous metropolitan area in India.
+It is the third most populous metropolitan area in Tamil Nadu, only after Chennai and Coimbatore.
 The Salem Metropolitan Area consist of the city of Salem and its suburbs in Salem district.
 Salem Corporation covers 124 km2 and population is 8,29,267 while Salem metropolitan area covers 799.59 km2 and population is 1,774,122.
 It consist of Salem City Municipal Corporation and suburban areas spread over the Salem district.
 New construction in areas under the Salem Local Planning Authority needs their approval to start work.